craftercms/docs/source/reference/modules/deployer.rst

 |

 Here's another example script that pushes content (uploads a document) to an external service upon publish.
-For every newly created file, upon publish (changeset), if the path is a static asset (path starts with "/static-assets"), it reads the file from the content store and uploads it (multipart/form-data) to a third‑party HTTP API using OkHttp, streaming the file upload so the file is read while sending.
+In this example, for every newly created file and upon publish (changeset), if the path is a static asset (path starts with "/static-assets"), it reads the file from the content store and uploads it (multipart/form-data) to a third‑party HTTP API using OkHttp, streaming the file upload so the file is read while sending.